qudo-code/public/gists/upload-folder-to-irys.md

 # Upload Folder to Irys
+Script for uploading a directory on-chain using Irys.
 ```ts
 // to use this script"
 // via the solana cli run "solana-keygen new -o upload.json"